PostHog/posthog.com/contents/handbook/strategy/business-model.md

 1. Is this feature for Creation, Collaboration or Compliance?
 1. Would this feature help more users find and use PostHog?

-If the likely use case is use by an individual contributor, the feature will be open source.
-Otherwise, it will be source available.
+### Creation, Collaboration or Compliance**
+- Creation: if the feature improves our existing open source products and is focused on helping individual contributors then it will be open source.
+If it's a major new feature or product line it should default to being a paid feature.
+- Collaboration: if the feature helps teams to collaborate on Posthog it should be a paid feature.
 The exception to this is if the feature will significantly help the community to increase.
 For example, initially we planned "multiple users" as a feature for the source-available version.
 However, we decided that having multiple users would help the community to grow, which benefits everyone disproportionately.
+- Compliance: if the feature is disproportionately used by enterprises for compliance it should be an enterprise feature.

 ## How does open source benefit from our paid offerings?